Parkland announces 2023 guidance

 Reducing leverage and enhancing shareholder returns

 CALGARY, AB, Dec.
-7, 2022 /PRNewswire/ - Parkland Corporation ("Parkland", "we", "our", or the "Company") (TSX: PKI) announced today its 2023 guidance which underscores the strength of its differentiated business model, diversified customer base and operating geographies.
+7, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", "our", or the "Company") (TSX: PKI) announced today its 2023 guidance which underscores the strength of its differentiated business model, diversified customer base and operating geographies.

 "We are two years into the four-year strategy outlined at our investor day last year," said Bob Espey, President and Chief Executive Officer.
 "Having accelerated acquisitions, we are focused on integration, capturing synergies, deleveraging and enhancing shareholder returns.
 We expect to deliver record Adjusted EBITDA in 2023 and have high confidence in achieving our $2 billion Adjusted EBITDA ambition by 2025 without further acquisitions."